Proof Of Identity

 - Witness statements

 - Title documents and mortgage details if you are selling a property

 Applying For Legal Aid

-We are only able to offer Legal Aid to family law clients from our Stamford office.
-If you think you may be eligible for Legal Aid, and you are on Income Support or Income-based Job Seeker’s Allowance then please bring a letter confirming your benefits with you.
+We are only able to take on Legal Aid cases through our criminal law department.
+If you think you may be eligible for Legal Aid, please contact us for a free assessment.
+If you do qualify for Legal Aid and you are on Income Support or Income-based Job Seeker’s Allowance then please bring a letter confirming your benefits with you.